The Oscillatory Universe, phantom crossing and the Hubble tension

 Hence, for combined dataset, the individual $\chi ^{2}$ gets added to give

-In order to run our MCMC simulation, we give the following prior range for our parameters:
+\textbf{Though the }$SH0ES$\textbf{\ Collaboration measured the SN absolute magnitude directly, the difference may be less significant for late-time adjustments, such as changing the universe's expansion pace, than it may be for early-time modifications \cite{AddData1, AddData2}.
+However, we make an effort to fit our model for a Gaussian prior to the Hubble constant measurement provided by the }$SH0ES$\textbf{\ Collaboration and in order to run our MCMC simulation, we give the following prior range for our parameters }:

 The obtained $2\sigma $ parametric contours between our set of parameters $ \alpha $, $\beta $, $\eta $, $h$ are shown in fig. (\ref{fig:contour}).
 In that plot one can see that the allowed parametric region for combined dataset is, as expected, smaller than that of the OHD.
 Also, one observes high correlation of $\eta $ with both $\alpha $ and $\beta $.
 The estimated values of our parameters are enlisted below.
-It is interesting to note that the estimated value of the Hubble constant $h$ tends to be higher than that of the $\L $CDM model for both of the datasets.
+It is interesting to note that the estimated value of the Hubble constant $h$ tends to be higher than that of the $\Lambda $CDM model for both of the datasets.
 Let us here emphasize that this enhancement in the value of $h$ for QSSC model, is because of its oscillatory nature.